wp-plugins/enhanced-admin-bar-with-codex-search/readme.txt

 * Added an option to add a custom menu to the Admin Bar from the built-in WordPress menu system.

 == Upgrade Notice ==

+= 2.0.4 =
+Fixed broken image link, and fixed some WP_DEBUG errors.

 = 2.0.3 =
 Updates for WordPress 3.3.